 As early as 1822, an English official reported having to hire extra postal workers on this Valentine’s Day.
 In 1849, Esther Howland of Worcester, Massachusetts, started selling quality valentines so popular that she was called “Mother of the American Valentine.”

 The industrial revolution ushered in factory-made cards.
-And in 1913, Hallmark Cards of Kansas City, Mo., began mass producing valentines and it’s been popular card-giving (and chocolate-indulging!) holiday ever since.
+And in 1913, Hallmark Cards of Kansas City, Mo., began mass-producing valentines and it’s been a popular card-giving (and chocolate-indulging!) holiday ever since.

 Valentine’s Day Poetry and Quotes